ICI3D/DAIDD/info/index.md

 _Participants from other time zones are welcome, as long as they can participate fully in the scheduled interactive sessions and reserve approximately 4 hours a day for independent work._

-There will be a mid-session evaluation on Wednesday. **The full schedule for DAIDD {{page.year}} will be available via the Clinic website approximately 1 month before the Clinic.**
+There will be a mid-session evaluation on Wednesday.
+**The full schedule for DAIDD {{page.year}} will follow similar structure to previous in-person DAIDD Clinics (e.g., [DAIDD 2019](../schedule/2019 "DAIDD 2019 schedule")).
+The schedule will be available via the Clinic website approximately 1 month before the Clinic.**

 Schedules from previous years: